About the Comics

 About the Author

-Marjorie Skiba has solved her Rubik's Cube and lives on the east coast with her husband and two cats.
+Marjorie Skiba has solved her Rubik's Cube and lives in Denmark with her husband and two small children.
 She likes her beer dark, her martial arts real and finds cooking is a whole lot more fun when your husband does all the cleaning.
 She has lived in China and Japan and traveled to a dozen more countries.
-When not being kept busy by her son, likes to engage in an eclectic group of activities including sailing, juggling, sculpting with clay, dog paddling in the ocean and collecting rubber duckies.
+When not being kept busy by her children, likes to engage in an eclectic group of activities including sailing, juggling, sculpting with clay, dog paddling in the ocean and collecting rubber duckies.

 About the Process

 Each comic is made up of two to three sheets of 9 x 12 inch Strathmore Sketch paper lovingly penciled in non-repro blue, usually on the couch, while I watch anime with my husband.
 The panels are inked using Sakura Pigma Graphic 1 pen for the outlines, a Pilot brush pen for the hair, Copic hollyhock for the gray spaces and Copic special black for the black spaces.
 A rotating combination of 3-5 pens are used for texturing and effects, pretty much whatever new pens I've bought to experiment with.
 The panels are scanned and finished in Manga Studio.
 Most of the text is done in font CC Sign Language and CC Spooky Tooth, which I purchased especially for the comic.
 I then send the strips in batches of ten to a friend for copy editing.
 Once returned, the strips are reviewed by my husband in batches of five to be fine tuned and then put in a scheduled queue on the website.
-Each comic strip start to finish takes 1-1.5 hours to complete and I generally have a buffer of 25 strips in various states of completion.
+Each comic strip start to finish takes 1-1.5 hours to complete and I usually do them in one week batches.